 Abortion is a procedure that results in the termination of a pregnancy.
 If you are facing an unplanned pregnancy, you may be considering abortion as an option.
 Abortion is a medical procedure, and you should always discuss it with a medical professional before making a decision.
-At Alpha Center, our nurses are here to answer your questions about abortion without judgment.
+At Alpha Center in Fort Collins, our nurses are here to answer your questions about abortion without judgment.

 A medical abortion (often referred to as the abortion pill or chemical abortion) uses a series of medications to terminate and dispel of a pregnancy.
 Medical abortion is only available early in pregnancy and is typically not available for pregnancy further along than ten weeks.